deepanshs/csdmpy/readme.md

 list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format because it is _human-readable_, and _easily integrable_ with any number of programming languages and field related application-software.

+## Advantage of CSDM file-serializaiton.
+- A generic scientific dataset model capable of serializing multi-dimensional, multi-component datasets along with necessary datasets.
+In contrast, a CSV or text-based file is not efficient for storing two or higher-dimensional datasets and is not readily parsable for metadata, if any.

+- The CSD model is a model.
+It is independent of serialization formats, XML, JSON, plist, h5, etc. We choose to implement the model in JSON because of its widespread use and human readability.

+### Cons
+- CSD model is a scientific dataset serialization model and not a workflow serialization format.

 ## Installing _csdmpy_ package